 Duration: 1 day

 Helicopters Canada’s Winter Survival course is designed for students or employees who must face these conditions as part of their everyday job duties.
-Our week-long training session includes one day of classroom instruction in class and five days out in the wilderness with hands-on practical training.
+Our week-long training session includes one day of classroom instruction in class and four days out in the wilderness with hands-on practical training.
 Students will learn essential safety skills such as the recognition, prevention and treatment of frostbite, hypothermia, and other cold weather injuries as well as the skills necessary to quickly locate or improvise effective shelters to survive an unexpected situation.

 Our extensive ground school includes the following: